senthil1988/cyberark-sia-automation/sia_access_policy_field_mapping.md

 ## 9. Validation & Troubleshooting

+* Populate the DB and/or VM policy CSV with tenant-specific data.
 * The script validates each row.
 Errors report the row number and column (e.g., invalid day, missing JSON).
 * Remember to double-quote JSON in the CSV and escape inner quotes.
 * If a policy fails validation, the run stops for that row; fix the template and rerun.